ArosioGiada/middleware-prototypes-rabbitmq/README.md

 ---

+> This project was completed as part of *PBT205 — Project-based Learning Studio: Technology* (Torrens University), a subject focused on building software prototypes using middleware and emerging technologies.

-> This was a collaborative group project, developed and built together by a team of three.
+This was a collaborative group project, developed and built together by a team of three.

 This repository is a curated, cleaned-up version of the original coursework project, prepared for portfolio purposes.
 Minor issues — hardcoded values, leftover debug logging, missing dependency files, and outdated documentation — have been reviewed and fixed after the original submission.